kairen/kube-ansible/README.md

-# Highly Available Kubernetes Ansible Playbooks
-Ansible playbooks for quickly building Kubernetes and Ceph cluster.
+# Ansible playbooks to build Kubernetes
+A ansible playbooks to building the hard way Kubernetes cluster, This playbook is a fully automated command to bring up a Kubernetes cluster on VM or Baremetal.

+[![asciicast](https://asciinema.org/a/YjC8qJshj47pVndOLBFRQ7iai.png)](https://asciinema.org/a/YjC8qJshj47pVndOLBFRQ7iai?speed=2)

 Feature list:
-- [x] Vagrant VirtualBox and Libvirt.
+- [x] Support build virtual cluster using vagrant.
-- [x] Kubernetes HA cluster setup(v1.7.0+).
+- [x] Kubernetes v1.7.0+.
-- [x] Kubernetes addons.
+- [x] Kubernetes common addons.
+- [x] Build HA using keepalived and haproxy.
+- [x] Ingress controller.
 - [x] Ceph on Kubernetes(v10.2.0+).
-- [x] Kubernetes Ceph RBD/FS volume.

-[![asciicast](https://asciinema.org/a/YjC8qJshj47pVndOLBFRQ7iai.png)](https://asciinema.org/a/YjC8qJshj47pVndOLBFRQ7iai?speed=2)
+- [ ] Offline installation mode.

 ## Quick Start
-Following the below steps to create Kubernetes cluster on `CentOS 7.x` and `Ubuntu Server 16.x`.

-Requirement:
+In this section you will deploy a cluster using vagrant.

+Prerequisites:
 * [Vagrant](https://www.vagrantup.com/downloads.html) >= 1.7.0
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) >= 5.0.0